erou/LatticeGFH90.jl/benchmarks/README.md

     - the third column is the level of the algebra A_m
     - the fourth column is the degree of the algebra A_m
     - the fifth column is the time needed
+  - the files end in `-p` where `p` is the characteristic that is used during the benchmark